alexwelch/responsive-user-avatar-demo/post.md

       user = get_user
       size = params[:size]
       if user.present?
-        redirect_to user.avatar.url(size), :status => :found
+        send_file "#{Rails.root}/#{user.avatar.url(size)}"
       else
         render :status => :not_found, :text => "not found"
       end
     end

-We created an action, called avatar, on our users controller (you could do a seperate avatar controller too).
-The avatar action first looks up the user (You don't get to see how 'till later), then it grabs the size from the url and redirects to the user's avatar for that size.
-All we have to do is call our proxy image/action in the stylesheet, see below:
+We created an action, called avatar, on our users controller (you could do a seperate avatar controller too) that takes a size parameter.
+The avatar action first looks up the user (You don't get to see how 'till later), then it grabs the size from the url and renders the user's avatar for that size.
+You will notice this action isn't really on the member (i.e. no user id), even though it should be, we'll get to that in a second.
+You may also be thinking of alternatives to using send_file.
+We experimented with redirects, but ran into caching issues.
+I am open to suggestion on these topics, so feel free to post suggestions in the comments or [submit a pull request to the demo app](http://responsive-user-avatar-demo.herokuapp.com/).

+Now all we have to do is call our proxy image/action in the stylesheet, see below:

 #### users.css ####